 Studio Jan van Haasteren

 Anniversary

-Jan van Haasteren was invited by his good friend and artist Marius van Dokkum to hold an exhibition at the ‘Stadsmuseum Harderwijk’.
-The exhibition ‘‘Alle gekheid op een stukje’ ('All Madness on a Piece') was festively opened on May 25, 2023.
+To celebrate the anniversary, Jan van Haasteren was invited by his good friend and artist Marius van Dokkum to take part in an exhibition at the Stadsmuseum Harderwijk.
+The exhibition Alle gekheid op een stukje was officially opened on 25 May 2023 and gave visitors an extensive look into the world of Jan van Haasteren, his illustrations and the history of the puzzles.

+Studio Jan van Haasteren